Mark Hobbs — Principal Designer

 Create a scalable atomic foundation to build upon so that components become reuseable.

-Advocate good design
+Advocate the value of design

 Maximize the opportunity to provide some reasoning behind "the why?" in many design decisions with a foundational review of UX best practices.

-The
+The Situation.

 I found myself coming into a team that had no previous design or UX input.
 A vast majority of engineers on the team were backend and database-focused .NET developers and very talented in that arena, though none were fluent with customer-facing or presentation layer fundamentals, frameworks and patterns.